akaser23/Horiseon/README.md

 # Horiseon Refactor Project
-In fixing the Horiseon code, I payed attention to the internal page links, link alts, correct structure of the html elements, and descriptions of css style rules.
+In fixing the Horiseon code, I payed attention to the internal page links, picture alts, correct structure of the html elements, and descriptions of css style rules.

 ## Project Screenshots
 ![ScreenShot](horiseon-screenshot.png)